Gulf of Thailand: Etymology

 The Gulf of Thailand, historically known as the Gulf of Siam, derives its name from the historical kingdom of Siam, the former name of modern-day Thailand.
-The term "Gulf of Siam" was widely used in Western cartography and geographical references up until the mid-20th century, reflecting the colonial-era practice of naming regions based on the prevalent local political entities at the time.
+The term Gulf of Siam was widely used in Western cartography and geographical references for centuries until the country renamed itself to Thailand in 1939.
+This reflects the colonial-era practice of naming regions based on the prevalent local political entities at the time.

-"Siam" itself is an exonym, believed to have origins in the Sanskrit word "Syama," which means "dark" or "brown," referring to the skin tone of the region's inhabitants.
-The term "Siam" was used internationally until 1939, when the country officially changed its name to Thailand.
-Following this renaming, "Gulf of Thailand" gradually became the more commonly used term, especially in official contexts, although "Gulf of Siam" is still occasionally used.
+Siam itself is an exonym, believed to have origins in the Sanskrit word śyāma (श्याम), which means 'dark' or 'brown', referring to the skin tone of the region's inhabitants.
+The term Siam was used internationally until 1939, when the country officially changed its name to Thailand.
+Following this renaming, Gulf of Thailand gradually became the more commonly used term, especially in official contexts, although Gulf of Siam is still occasionally used.